ZouXinn/ZouXinn.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-**Research Interests:** Statistical Learning Theory; Deep Learning Theory; Representation Learning; Trustworthy ML.
+**Research Interests:** Statistical Learning Theory; Deep Learning Theory; Representation Learning; Trustworthy Machine Learning.

-**Education:** I am a third-year PhD student at the School of Computer Science, Wuhan University.
+**Education:** I am a fourth-year PhD student at the School of Computer Science, Wuhan University.
 Before that, I obtained my Bachelor’s degree in School of Computer Science from Wuhan University.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.